Tropical Cyclone Tracy – One of the Worst Natural Disasters to Ever Strike Australia

-The anemometer (wind speed instrument) broke at around 3:10 a.m., with the wind vane (wind direction) destroyed following the cyclone’s eye.
+The anemometer (wind speed instrument) broke at around 3:10 a.m., and the wind vane (wind direction) was destroyed following the cyclone’s eye.

 The residents of Darwin were greeted with a wall of destructive winds and torrential rainfall that can only be experienced in a cyclone of this ferocity.
 It can only be described as an unnatural sound of fast-moving air.
-The uncommon roar of cyclonic winds that you only hear in severe tropical storms.
-Torrential rain and destruction.
-In the sound file below you can hear the narrator describing the sound as loud.
+You only hear the uncommon roar of cyclonic winds in severe tropical storms—torrential rain and destruction.
+In the sound file below, the narrator describes the sound as loud.

-Unnerving sounds of sheet metal and branches being ripped off trees and nearby structures and debris being thrown through the air at a deadly speed.
+Unnerving sounds of sheet metal and branches ripped off trees and nearby structures and debris thrown through the air at a deadly speed.
 The sound and the moment would have been terrifying.

 Evacuation and the Public Response